100 Classroom Organizing Tricks

 6. Download It!

-From field trip forms to IEP progress reports to "No Homework!" reward coupons, you can find dozens of free downloadable templates at toolsforteachers.org.
+From parent letters to IEP progress reports to "No Homework!" reward coupons, you can find dozens of free downloadable templates in the "Forms and Letters" area of teachertools.org.
 Better yet, each form can be customized for your needs.

 7. Number Line

 Assign each of your students a number.
 Then have them write their name and number on every paper.
 It makes assignments easy to keep track of and grades quick to enter. –Marilyn Ruzick

 Place labels and photos on shelves and containers.
 It will make cleanup quicker and you won't have to field a thousand questions a day about where things go!

 I use Velcro dots to attach posters to the walls.
 I attach the Velcro in the same spots on every poster (six inches from the center on both sides).
 This makes changing posters fast and easy-and I do it far more often. –Doranne Koval

 Make 50 copies of your class list at the beginning of the year.
 They will be useful for so many things — quick classroom games, a reference for substitutes, notes on behavior during an assembly, or field trip checklists.

 To start the year, I tape down paper footprints on the floor to teach the traffic flow I want in my classroom.
 It reduces conflict and saves minutes of learning time every single day. –Shannon McGovern